cantab/unicode_titlecase/README.md

     'The Rain in Spain Stays Mainly in the Plain'

-Other examples are set out in the YAML files in the /spec directory
+Examples are set out in the YAML files in the /spec/examples directory

 ## Unicode Text

 With the help of the unicode-utils gem, we can properly handle title casing of Unicode text.

-For example,

-    'W Hiszpanii mży, gdy dżdżyste przyjdą dni'.title_case

-gives

-    'W Hiszpanii Mży, Gdy Dżdżyste Przyjdą Dni'
+For example, the string 'W Hiszpanii mży, gdy dżdżyste przyjdą dni' will be titlecased to 'W Hiszpanii Mży, Gdy Dżdżyste Przyjdą Dni'.

 ## 'Big Words'

-In some circumstances, you may have source text that contains words that should remain capitalised - for example, Roman numerals ('VIII', legal entity designations('SA', 'AB') or technical terms ('RNA', DNA').
+In some circumstances, you may have source text that contains words that should remain capitalised.

+These include Roman numerals ('VIII'), legal entity designations ('SA', 'AB', 'LLC') or technical abbreviations ('RNA', DNA', 'HIV').

-The UnicodeTitlecase gem allows you to set up a list of 'big words' which it will keep upper-cased.
+The unicode_titlecase gem allows you to set up a list of 'big words' which it will keep upper-cased.

+## 'Small Words'

+Similarly, you source text may contains words that should always be in lower case.

+By convention, a number of short words such as 'is', 'of' and 'by' are considered to look better in text if they remain in lower case.

+	'a government by the people for the people'.title_case #=> 'A Government by the People for the People'

 ## Sources

-Much of the source is based on Sam Souder's 'titlecase' gem (samsouder/titlecase) which in turn is derived from the rules set by John Gruber at <http://daringfireball.net/2008/05/title_case>.
+Much of the source is based on Sam Souder's 'titlecase' gem at [samsouder/titlecase] (http://github.com/samsouder/titlecase) which in turn is derived from the [rules] (http://daringfireball.net/2008/05/title_case) formulated by John Gruber.

 #### Gruber's Rules:
   - capitalize each word